 If the contract does not contain any written terms about sick pay, the courts could, in some circumstances, imply a term giving you a contractual right to sick pay.
 Otherwise your employer is required to pay sick pay under the statutory scheme.
 This is called 'statutory sick pay' (SSP) and is payable, subject to qualifying conditions under the National Insurance contributions scheme, for up to 28 weeks.

-In any event, employees must be told what the sick pay arrangements are as part of the written statement of employment particulars.
+In any event, workers must be told what the sick pay arrangements are, in their written statement of employment particulars.

 If you don't have any contractual sick pay entitlement, and don't qualify for SSP, you may be able to claim some state support.
 Check if you are eligible for Universal Credit.

 You can find more information in our Sick Pay section.